symfony/symfony-docs/components/process.rst

         $process = new Process(array('/path/command', '--flag', 'arg 1', 'etc.'));

-    If you need use stream redirections, conditional execution, or any other features provided by the shell of your operating system, you can also define commands as strings.
+    If you need to use stream redirections, conditional execution, or any other feature provided by the shell of your operating system, you can also define commands as strings.

     Please note that each OS provides a different syntax for their command-lines